jguzdv/NuGet-Packages/libraries/JGUZDV.JobHost/src/JGUZDV.JobHost/src/README.md

   },
   ...
 ```
+This Example shows the full difinition of the "OpenTelemetry" section.
+If you wish to see a more detailed explanation, please refer to the [JGUZDV.Extensions.OpenTelemetry](https://github.com/jguzdv/NuGet-Packages/tree/main/libraries/JGUZDV.Extensions.OpenTelemetry/src) NuGet-Package.

 ## Usage
 Your jobs must implement the **IJob** interface from **Quartz.net**.
 To use JGUZDV.JobHost, you can create an HostApplicationBuilder and register jobs with a cron schedule.
 The jobs will be executed in the background as part of a Windows service.
-In addition to that, you need to implement a service that inherits from JGUZDVBaseMeter and register it as a singleton, as shown in [JGUZDV.Extensions.OpenTelemetry](https://github.com/jguzdv/NuGet-Packages/tree/main/libraries/JGUZDV.Extensions.OpenTelemetry/src).
+If you wish to use metrics, you need to implement a service that inherits from JGUZDVBaseMeter and register it as a singleton, as shown in [JGUZDV.Extensions.OpenTelemetry](https://github.com/jguzdv/NuGet-Packages/tree/main/libraries/JGUZDV.Extensions.OpenTelemetry/src).

 Here's a basic example: